opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 .. image:: images/branding_page-title-prefix.png

 The page title prefix is displayed in the browser's tab.
-It is usually preceded by the name of the page that is currently visited, both being separated with a ``—`` sign.
+It is usually preceded by the name of the page that is currently visited, both being separated with a dash ``—``.

 To choose a page title prefix: